Avax Group

-AVAX Group is one of the oldest and largest construction groups in Greece.
-It is mainly active in the field of constructions, concessions and real estate development, in Greece and international markets.
-AVAX Group has been listed on the Athens Stock Exchange, since 1994 and the projects it has undertaken to execute, currently amount to 2.2 billion Euros.
-Some prominent projects of the group are Attiki Odos, Athens Metro, Rio Antirrio Bridge and The Mall Athens.
+The Avax Group (Όμιλος Άβαξ), stylised as AVAX and formerly known as J&P Avax, is one of the oldest and largest construction groups in Greece.
+It is mainly active in the field of constructions, concessions, and real estate development, in Greece and international markets.
+Avax has been listed on the Athens Stock Exchange, since 1994 and the projects it has undertaken to execute, currently amount to 2.2 billion Euros.
+Some prominent projects of the group are Attiki Odos, Athens Metro, Rio–Antirrio Bridge and The Mall Athens.

 History

+Founding and J&P era (1986–2018)

-AVAX Group traces its origins back to 1941, with the establishment of J&P Overseas.
-In 1986, AVAX S.A. was founded, while in 1993, J&P HELLAS S.A. began operating in Greece.
-AVAX S.A. has been listed on the Athens Stock Exchange, since 1994.
-In 2002, J&P-AVAX S.A. was created by the merger of J&P HELLAS S.A. and AVAX S.A.
+The Avax Group traces its origins back to 1941, with the establishment of J&P Overseas.
+In 1986, Avax S.A. was founded, while in 1993, J&P Hellas began operating in Greece.
+Avax S.A. has been listed on the Athens Stock Exchange, since 1994.
+In 2002, Avax merged with J&P Hellas to form J&P Avax.